Water supply and sanitation in El Salvador: Water resources and pollution

 El Salvador's water resources are highly polluted, owing in part to the almost total absence of municipal wastewater treatment.
 In addition, the country suffers from water scarcity during the dry season and conflicts among users.

 It is estimated that 90 percent of the surface water bodies are contaminated.
 Nearly all municipal wastewater (98 percent) and 90 percent of industrial wastewater is discharged to rivers and creeks without any treatment.
-The highest priority for pollution abatement is estimated to be in the basins of the Río Acelhuate and Río Sucio, an area that supplies a third of the water supply of the Metropolitan area of San Salvador.
+The highest priority for pollution abatement is estimated to be in the basins of the Acelhuate River and Sucio River, an area that supplies a third of the water supply of the Metropolitan area of San Salvador.

 Over the past 20 years the yield of a sample of springs declined by 30 percent due to deforestation.
 This has reduced water availability for the rural population, in some cases obliging them to rely on more expensive wells pumping from aquifers whose water table has declined by as much as 1 meter per year in some localities.